cellgeni/nf-upload2irods/README.md

 - Only one operation mode can be used per pipeline run (`--upload` OR `--metadata`)
 - File paths must be absolute paths to avoid ambiguity
 - iRODS collections for metadata attachment must exist before running the pipeline
+- Metadata files can be in either CSV or JSON format
+- When using `--remove_existing_metadata true`, all existing metadata will be removed before adding new metadata
 - Large file uploads may take considerable time depending on network bandwidth
 - The pipeline is optimized for batch operations rather than single file transfers